AndreaCrotti/andreacrotti.github.io/_posts/2020-07-28-parallel-ci-kaocha.md

 ---
 layout: post
 title: Parallel tests with Kaocha and circleci
-subtitle: Using Kaocha hand circleci to improve your tests speed
+subtitle: Using Kaocha and circleci to improve your tests speed
 tags: [clojure, clojurescript, code, kaocha, circleci]
 comments: true
 ---